She is not my type. He couldn’t hack it. She looks friendly. He looks efficient. I can tell she is an extrovert.

 There is much more to our clothing choices than we might imagine.
 For many people, what they wear is merely a matter of habit, but when we dress in the morning it might pay us to be a little more careful in the choices we make.
 Doing something different with your clothes might be a way of changing the impression others have of you.

-A study just published1 by our team in the UK and Turkey shows some of the very subtle ways in which clothing influences all kinds of impressions about us.
+Two published1 studies by our team in the UK and Turkey shows some of the very subtle ways in which clothing influences all kinds of impressions about us.
 Our clothes make a huge difference to what people think about us – and without us knowing or in ways we couldn’t even imagine.
 People make their assessments in the first few seconds of seeing another; assessments that go way beyond how well you are dressed and how neat and tidy you might look.

 We carried out the research with over 300 adults (men and women).
 They looked at images of a man and a woman for just 3 seconds before making 'snap judgements' about them.
 In some of the pictures the man wore a made-to-measure suit.
 In others he wore a very similar off-the-peg suit bought on the high street.
 The differences in the suits were very minor – we controlled for all the big differences such as color and fabric, as well as making sure the face of the model was pixillated so that there could be no hidden messages in the facial expressions.